Make a FaceTime video call using Messages on Mac

 Note: You need to sign in to FaceTime using your Apple ID and make sure FaceTime is on.

-In the Messages app on your Mac, send a message to the person or group you want to start a video call with.
+In the Messages app on your Mac, do one of the following to choose who you want to start the video call with:

 When someone who doesn’t have a camera answers a video call, they’re represented by a monogram and a sound level meter instead of video.